Strength and Conditioning Certifications in 2021 - The Best!

 Continuing Education Requirements

-To recertify, you will need to submit the required amount of CEUs along with a recertification fee if applicable.
+To recertify, you will need to submit the minimum required amount of CEUs along with a recertification fee if applicable.

 CertificationRequired CEUsCertification PeriodRecertification Fee